 Primary Offer

-AI Governance Baseline Sprint
+AI Security Baseline Sprint

 Teams that need a bounded paid engagement without enterprise procurement sprawl